Zamazenta (Hero of Many Battles Form) Pokémon GO Raid Battle Tips

 Make the Most of Premier Balls and Berries

-After a successful Zamazenta raid, you’ll have a limited number of Premier Balls you can use to catch Zamazenta, so make each one count.
+After a successful Zamazenta raid, you’ll have a limited number of Premier Balls you can use to catch Zamazenta in its Hero of Many Battles form, so make each one count.
 You can earn extra Premier Balls by battling with friends and defeating Zamazenta more quickly.

 In an encounter with Zamazenta, your chance of catching it is greatest when the target ring is small enough for you to score Excellent Throws.
 Throwing Curveballs can improve your chances even more.
 But work within your abilities—if you don’t think you can reliably make Excellent Curveball Throws, aim for Nice Throws or Great Throws rather than risk missing the target ring completely.